hoppscotch/docs/content/en/quickstart/graphql.md

 </code-block>
 </code-group>

-Now go to the docs section,search for capsule and look at all supported queries and customizethe current query. \
+Now go to the docs section, search for capsule and look at all supported queries and customizethe current query. \
 **Challenge:** Get the mission name for capusle `c205`

 ## Using Variables